Glasses: Corrective

 Corrective lenses are used to correct refractive errors by bending the light entering the eye in order to alleviate the effects of conditions such as nearsightedness (myopia), farsightedness (hypermetropia) or astigmatism.
 The ability of one's eyes to accommodate their focus to near and distant focus alters over time.
 A common condition in people over forty years old is presbyopia, which is caused by the eye's crystalline lens losing elasticity, progressively reducing the ability of the lens to accommodate (i.e. to focus on objects close to the eye).
 Few people have a pair of eyes that show exactly equal refractive characteristics; one eye may need a "stronger" (i.e. more refracting) lens than the other.

 Corrective lenses bring the image back into focus on the retina.
 They are made to conform to the prescription of an ophthalmologist or optometrist.
 A lensmeter can be used to verify the specifications of an existing pair of glasses.
 Corrective eyeglasses can significantly improve the life quality of the wearer.
 Not only do they enhance the wearer's visual experience, but can also reduce problems that result from eye strain, such as headaches or squinting.

 The most common type of corrective lens is "single vision", which has a uniform refractive index.
 For people with presbyopia and hyperopia, bifocal and trifocal glasses provide two or three different refractive indices, respectively, and progressive lenses have a continuous gradient.
-Lenses can also be manufactured with high refractive indices, which allow them to be more lightweight and thinner than their counterparts with "low" refractive indices.
+For children, near-sighted (myopia) control lenses involve use of special lenses that assist to slow down the progression of myopia from growing further.
+Lenses can also be manufactured with high refractive indices, which allow them to be more lightweight, flatter and thinner than their counterparts with "low" refractive indices.
+High-Refractive Index lenses are aesthetically more appealing too.